Esukhia/img2opf/README.md

     my_images.txt
 ```

+### Environment Requirements
+  - to run the script it must support Wand 0.6.6.
+The previous version of this script only used Pillow for image processing but we had to add wand to solve some      major issues.
+We currently run the script locally on a MacBook.
+Please note that Wand isn't compatible with all version of linux.

 Note: If you have any issue with using the script or any feature that you would like to suggest please feel free to create an [issue](https://github.com/Esukhia/Google-OCR/issues) on that.